Overview of Proposed Regional Park

 First off, it is important to remember that we are dealing with two land areas that are defined separately but for the regional park, will be difficult to differentiate since the boundaries will be shared.
 Those two entities are the existing, Blue Mountain - Birch Cove Lakes Wilderness Area (WA), most often referred to as the 'back country' and, secondly, the lands surrounding the WA or 'front country'.
 However, the 'front country' description is not completely accurate as the WA shares its boundary in many locations with existing development such as seen at Bayers Lake and behind the Maskwa Aquatic Club.
 The interior of the WA offers the best prospect for the long term sustainability of wildlife habitat and overall ecological stability.

-The only land recognized as being actually added to what will make up the regional park is the Hobson Lake block, purchased by Halifax Regional Municipality (HRM) in January, 2018.
-No improvements such as trail construction have been made to that block.
+The only land recognized as being actually added to what will make up the regional park is the Hobson Lake block, purchased by Halifax Regional Municipality (HRM) in January, 2018; the Barrett lands purchased in 2019 and the Armco property, also added in 2019.
+No overall park planning is known to be underway and no improvements such as trail construction or improvements have been made to any of these properties.
 HRM's description and status of the proposed, regional park can be found here.

 The WA is roughly divided into two parts, one formalized in 2009, the other in 2015 as in the two maps below.
 A new map was released in January, 2019.
 Administration of the WA is the responsibility of Nova Scotia Environment.
 Yet to be determined is how the two lead organizations (HRM & NS Environment) will coordinate the management of the total area.